-Well, with about 55% of all Google search traffic coming from mobile devices it is high-time Google considers sites from mobile point of view.
+Well, with about 55% of all Google search traffic coming from mobile devices, it is high time Google considers sites from a mobile point of view.

-- Make sure you’ve same content in both desktop & mobile versions of your site.
+- Make sure you have the same content in both desktop & mobile versions of your site.

 - While Google says they’re okay with using accordions and hamburger menus, experiments show that hidden content gets devalued.
 So, make sure you check out what works for you.

 - Optimize your mobile version for speed.
 Google considers mobile page speed as an important ranking factor.